j-rausch/DMDB_public/exercise_03_inclass/step15.md

 stop_sequence(stop_name2) = 1 + stop_sequence(stop_name1)

-Fill in the blanks (avoid using spaces when possible) below to obtain a SQL query that finds the number of trips for each tram track and lists the 10 most frequented ones.
+Below is the query to obtain a SQL query that finds the number of trips for each tram track and lists the 10 most frequented ones.

 ``